Rajat117/aws-guide/ECS/Overview.md

 # Fargaate Characteristic
 - No need to provision EC2 instance
 - Just need to create a task definition, our container will run automatically.
-- INcrease the task no to scale that's all there is to it.
+- Increase the task no.'s to scale that's all there is to it.

 # ECS IAM
 ## EC2 Instance Profile
-- Used by the ECS agent to regsiter it into ECS
+- Used by the ECS agent to register it into ECS.
-- Makes API calls to the ECS Service
+- Makes API calls to the ECS Service.
-- Send logs to CLoudWatch
+- Send logs to CLoudWatch.
-- Pull images from ECR
+- Pull images from ECR.
 ## ECS Task Role
 - You must allow each task to have a specific role
 - Use different roles for different ECS services